Axway/streams-open-docs/content/en/docs/subscribers/subscriber-kafka.md

 {{< alert title="Note" >}}SSL and SASL must be activated simultaneously on the kafka broker.
 The Kafka subscriber does not support SASL configured without SSL for transport layer{{< /alert >}}

-The following table describes the security configuration that could be setup when creating a kafka subscription:
+The following table describes the security configuration that you can setup when creating a kafka subscription:

 | Configuration Entry | Mandatory | Default value | Description                                                                                                                          |
 |---------------------|-----------|---------------|--------------------------------------------------------------------------------------------------------------------------------------|